Thursday, January 8, 2026

 As I told Heron and Badger, the laundry room camera rarely worked.

-Give me a rainy day or a very windy day, and we will see how it really performs.
+Give me a rainy day or a very windy day, and we’ll see how it really performs.

 Comcast couldn’t handle wind or rain.